isabella232/columnstore-ansible/README.md

 This automation project will create a 3 node **MariaDB** cluster with the **ColumnStore** engine enabled as well as a **MaxScale** load balancer.

-By manually creating a */inventory/hosts* file, you may skip the **Terraform** portion of this tutorial and use the **Ansible** playbook directly to provision your existing machines.
+By manually creating an */inventory/hosts* file, you may skip the **Terraform** portion of this tutorial and use the **Ansible** playbook directly to provision your existing machines.

 #### Tested On AWS
 AMI Name|AMI ID